andrew/ultimate-awesome/README.md

 - [awesome-devsecops](https://github.com/TaptuIT/awesome-devsecops) - Curating the best DevSecOps resources and tooling.
 - [vim-keybindings-everywhere-the-ultimate-list](https://github.com/erikw/vim-keybindings-everywhere-the-ultimate-list) - The ultimate list of which programs support Vim-like keybindings natively, or how they can be added with extensions.
 A collaborative project.
 - [awesome-gpts](https://github.com/taranjeet/awesome-gpts) - Collection of all the GPTs created by the community.
-- [awesome-cross-platform-nodejs](https://github.com/bcoe/awesome-cross-platform-nodejs) - :two_men_holding_hands: A curated list of awesome developer tools for writing cross-platform Node.js code.
+- [awesome-knowledge-graph](https://github.com/totogo/awesome-knowledge-graph) - A curated list of Knowledge Graph related learning materials, databases, tools and other resources.
 - [awesome-template-literal-types](https://github.com/ghoullier/awesome-template-literal-types) - Curated list of awesome Template Literal Types examples.
-- [awesome-knowledge-graph](https://github.com/totogo/awesome-knowledge-graph) - A curated list of Knowledge Graph related learning materials, databases, tools and other resources.
 - [awesome-fashion-ai](https://github.com/ayushidalmia/awesome-fashion-ai) - A repository to curate and summarise research papers related to fashion and e-commerce.
 - [awesome-gcp-certifications](https://github.com/ddneves/awesome-gcp-certifications) -  A curated list of resources for learning about Google Cloud Platform certifications and how to prepare for it.
-- [awesome-micropython](https://github.com/mcauser/awesome-micropython) - A curated list of awesome MicroPython libraries, frameworks, software and resources.
 - [awesome-captcha](https://github.com/ZYSzys/awesome-captcha) - :key: Curated list of awesome captcha libraries and crack tools.
 - [awesome-colab-notebooks](https://github.com/amrzv/awesome-colab-notebooks) - Collection of google colaboratory notebooks for fast and easy experiments.
 - [awesome-hacking](https://github.com/shmilylty/awesome-hacking) - Awesome hacking chinese version.
 - [Awesome-CloudSec-Labs](https://github.com/iknowjason/Awesome-CloudSec-Labs) - Awesome free cloud native security learning labs.
 Includes CTF, self-hosted workshops, guided vulnerability labs, and research labs. .
 - [Awesome-PicGo](https://github.com/PicGo/Awesome-PicGo) - A collection of awesome projects using PicGo.
-- [awesome-ida-x64-olly-plugin](https://github.com/fr0gger/awesome-ida-x64-olly-plugin) - A curated list of IDA x64DBG, Ghidra and OllyDBG plugins. .
 - [awesome-open-source-games](https://github.com/michelpereira/awesome-open-source-games) - Collection of Games that have the source code available on GitHub.
 - [awesome-vision-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-vision-language-pretraining-papers) - Recent Advances in Vision and Language PreTrained Models (VL-PTMs).
-- [awesome-fsharp](https://github.com/fsprojects/awesome-fsharp) - A curated list of awesome F# frameworks, libraries, software and resources.
 - [Awesome-FL](https://github.com/youngfish42/Awesome-FL) - Comprehensive and timely academic information on federated learning (papers, frameworks, datasets, tutorials, workshops).
 - [awesome-low-light-image-enhancement](https://github.com/dawnlh/awesome-low-light-image-enhancement) - This is a resouce list for low light image enhancement.
 - [awesome-tensorflow-lite](https://github.com/margaretmz/awesome-tensorflow-lite) - An awesome list of TensorFlow Lite models, samples, tutorials, tools and learning resources.